HTMLDialogElement: requestClose() method

 function dialogShouldNotClose() {

-// Add logic to decide whether to prevent the dialog from closing
+// Add logic to decide whether to allow the dialog to close.

 }